 Sales Prospecting Sheet from Sampletemplates.com

-This sales prospecting sheet from Sample Templates is very useful for sales teams and sales reps.
+This sales prospecting sheet from Sample Templates is useful for sales teams and reps.

-Using this sheet, you can keep a record of all inbound or outbound calls and emails.
-Progress can be documented,allowing anyone to instantly check where each prospect is in the buying process.
+You can record all inbound or outbound calls and emails using this sheet.
+Progress can be documented, allowing anyone to instantly check where each prospect is in the buying process.

 The template is free and easy to edit.